I couldn’t move. Not an inch.

 She nodded, “I know it can be.”

 “Then how do we do it?”
 I thought of her long black sword she had earlier.

 She took a deep breath and squeezed my hand tight.
 “I have to shatter it while it’s in one piece.”

 She waited patiently for me to stop making excuses and avoiding the cold hard truth.
-Even I knew we couldn’t simply just hide the four stones, but I wouldn’t accept her death as the answer.
-I stopped to catch my breath and she came in and gave me a hug.
-I clutched her tight and found my tears pouring from my eyes as we held each other.
+I knew in the back of my mind we couldn’t just hide the four stones, but I wouldn’t accept her death as the answer.
+I stopped to catch my breath and she came in, pressing her body against mine with her arms tucked around my hips.
+I clutched her tight, my tears stinging my eyes and throat as we held on to one another.

 “Take me with you,” I sobbed.

 She gave me a squeeze, “I’m sorry it has to be this way…” she cooed into my ear, tears falling from her cheeks as well.
 “You’re strong, and you have a big heart… I know you’ll be okay…” I was losing consciousness.
 The last words I would ever heard from her were, “Sarth, I love you too…” before everything went black.